Caitanya Mahaprabhu's Tirtha-yatra, Part 21

 Panagadi (Pannakudi) is about thirty miles south of Tirunelveli.
 Formerly the temple there contained the Deity of Sri Ramacandra, but later the devotees of Lord Siva replaced Lord Ramacandra with a deity of Lord Siva named Ramesvara or Rama-linga Siva."

 The village of Panagadi is similarly named Pannakudi, Panaikkudi, and Panagudi.
 It is a place of great natural beauty, with the Western Ghats bordering it on the west side, and a chain of protective mountains round about.
 The area is rich in agriculture, with many cashew trees and mangos.
 A beautiful waterfall named Kuthara Paanjan favors the area.

 Today, Panagudi is best known as a center for wind power, and is home to one of the largest wind farms in the world.
 In collaboration with the Russians, a nuclear thermal plant is now being constructed there.
 The winds come off the Arabian Sea and are caught in the cup-shape of the Panagudi hills.

-Panagai Ramalingeswar Temple
+Panagadi Ramalingeswar Temple

-The Panagudi Temple that Lord Caitanya Mahaprabhu visited can still be visited today, but as Srila Prabhupada notes in his purport above, the Deities in residence are not the same Personalities seen by Mahaprabhu.
+The Panagudi Temple that Lord Caitanya Mahaprabhu visited can still be visited today, but as Srila Prabhupada notes in his purport above, the Deities in residence are not the same Personalities visited by Mahaprabhu.